Video Editing, Part VII

 In it's most basic form you get a superimposition ("super") or a key effect, which we illustrate in Module 60 through the use of a video switcher.
 However, with an editing system such as the one shown below it's possible to combine multiple video sources and create much more sophisticated effects.

 The Avid editing screen shown below more accurately depicts how timelines actually look on an editing system.
 This particular system allows you to mix standard-definition and high-definition video in the same project -- an important consideration during this period of analog-to-digital transition.
-(Avid's Media Composer is used in 90% of evening network programming.)
+(Avid's Media Composer is used in the majority of network programming.)

 With sophisticate editing systems there are a variety of video filters and plug-ins available (software that adds various effect options to the original editing program).